Buckwheat: Cultivation

 Buckwheat is a short-season crop that grows well in low-fertility or acidic soils; too much fertilizer – especially nitrogen – reduces yields, and the soil must be well drained.
 In hot climates buckwheat can be grown only by sowing late in the season, so that it blooms in cooler weather.
 The presence of pollinators greatly increases yield.
 Nectar from flowering buckwheat produces a dark-colored honey.

 The buckwheat plant has a branching root system with a primary taproot that reaches deeply into moist soil.
 It grows 75 to 125 cm tall.
 Buckwheat has tetrahedral seeds and produces a flower that is usually white, although can also be pink or yellow.
 Buckwheat branches freely, as opposed to tillering or producing suckers, enabling more complete adaption to its environment than other cereal crops.

 Buckwheat is raised for grain where only a brief time is available for growth, either because the buckwheat is an early or a second crop in the season, or because the total growing season is limited.
 It establishes quickly, which suppresses summer weeds, and can be a reliable cover crop in summer to fit a small slot of warm season.
 Buckwheat has a growing period of only 10–12 weeks and it can be grown in high latitude or northern areas.
 Buckwheat is sometimes used as a green manure, as a plant for erosion control or as wildlife cover and feed.
+It may be used as a pollen and nectar source to increase natural predator numbers for biological control of crop pests.